Skip to main content

 Patterns

 Classification attribute driving routing.
-A product_class text_list attribute set at the Source (one of "rush" or "standard") drives a Router that sends rush items to the express line.
+A product_class Text List attribute set at the Source (one of "rush" or "standard") drives a Router that sends rush items to the express line.
 Numeric attribute driving processing time.
-A complexity_factor number attribute (drawn from a distribution) multiplies the base processing time on each Process.
+A complexity_factor Number attribute (drawn from a distribution via the Random strategy) multiplies the base processing time on each Process.
 Type change in a Transformer.
-A Transformer reassigns the entity to a new type painted_part (from raw_part), setting new attributes on the output that are meaningful for the next stage.
+A Transformer reassigns the entity to a new type painted_part (from raw_part), with explicit DSL-expression assignments that carry forward every attribute the downstream model cares about.
 Aggregation in a Combiner.
 When three components are combined into an assembly, the output entity’s total_weight is SUM(weight), priority is MAX(priority), and qc_passed is ALL(qc_passed).

 Tips